DTM9025/musicroom/README.md

 * Open `libs/bgmlib/libs/ogg/win32/VS2010/libogg_dynamic.sln` with VS Community, change Debug to Release and x64 to Win32 in the dropdown menus, and then build the `libogg` project by right clicking `libogg` in the Solution Explorer and selecting *Build*.

-* Navigate into the resulting `Win32/Release` directory and copy `libogg.lib` and `libogg.dll` to the `libs/` folder in the repo root.
+* Navigate into the resulting `Win32/Release/` directory and copy `libogg.lib` and `libogg.dll` to the `libs/` folder in the repo root.

 * Open `libs/bgmlib/libs/vorbis/win32/VS2010/vorbis_dynamic.sln` with VS Community, change Debug to Release and x64 to Win32 in the dropdown menus, and then build the `libvorbis` project by right clicking `libvorbis` in the Solution Explorer and selecting *Build*.

 * Open `libs/bgmlib/libs/vorbis/win32/VS2010/vorbis_static.sln` with VS Community, change Debug to Release and x64 to Win32 in the dropdown menus, and then build the `libvorbisfile` project by right clicking `libvorbisfile` in the Solution Explorer and selecting *Build*.

-* Navigate into the resulting `Win32/Release` directory and copy `libvorbis.lib`, `libvorbis.dll`, and `libvorbisfile_static.lib` to the `libs/` folder in the repo root.
+* Navigate into the resulting `Win32/Release/` directory and copy `libvorbis.lib`, `libvorbis.dll`, and `libvorbisfile_static.lib` to the `libs/` folder in the repo root.

 * Open `libs/bgmlib/libs/fox/windows/vcpp/reswrap/reswrap.vcxproj` with VS Community, change Debug to Release in the dropdown menu, and then build the `reswrap` project by right clicking `reswrap` in the Solution Explorer and selection *Build*.

 * Open `libs/bgmlib/libs/fox/windows/vcpp/fox/fox.vcxproj` with VS Community, change Debug to Release in the dropdown menu, and then build the `fox` project by right clicking `fox` in the Solution Explorer and selecting *Build*.

-* Navigate into the resulting `Release` directory and copy `fox.lib` to the `libs/` folder in the repo root.
+* Navigate into the resulting `Release/` directory and copy `fox.lib` to the `libs/` folder in the repo root.

 * Open `libs/bgmlib/libs/MIRACL/miracl.vcxproj` with VS Community, change Debug to Release and x64 to x86 in the dropdown menus, and then build the `miracl` project by right clicking `miracl` in the Solution Explorer and selecting *Build*.

-* Navigate into the resulting `Release` directory and copy `miracl.lib` to the `libs/` folder in the repo root.
+* Navigate into the resulting `Release/` directory and copy `miracl.lib` to the `libs/` folder in the repo root.

-* Go to `libs/curl-impersonate-win` and follow the instructions in the [README](https://github.com/DTM9025/curl-impersonate-win#curl-impersonate-win) to build, specifically the sections **Environment** and **Build** (you can obviously skip the step on cloning the repo recursively).
+* Go to `libs/curl-impersonate-win/` and follow the instructions in the [README](https://github.com/DTM9025/curl-impersonate-win#curl-impersonate-win) to build, specifically the sections **Environment** and **Build** (you can obviously skip the step on cloning the repo recursively).
 Note that this is the only part of the build that requires something other than VS Community, specifically it requires MSYS2.
 The README should have instructions on how to set it up.

-* Navigate to the resulting `curl/bin` directory and copy `libcurl.dll` and `libcurl.dll.a` to the `libs/` folder in the repo root.
+* Navigate to the resulting `curl/bin/` directory and copy `libcurl.dll` and `libcurl.dll.a` to the `libs/` folder in the repo root.

 ### Building Touhou Music Room for Release

 **NOTE:** Like above, be sure to have the same  *C/C++ → Code Generation → Runtime Library* option for all projects in the solution as the ones you used for the libraries.

 **NOTE:** Be sure to target the same Windows SDK and Platform Toolset as before.